Privateer (album)

 Privateer is the second album by British guitarist Tim Renwick, only available on Audio License, released in 2007 as the follow-up to his 1980s Tim Renwick album.

-A collection of instrumental folk/jazz/rock pieces, it features all instruments played by Renwick himself, with various guest musicians.
+A collection of instrumental folk/jazz/rock pieces, it features all instruments played by Renwick himself, with various guest musicians.The songs were written over the span of multiple years.

+Speaking on the albums contents, Renwick said: "With these tunes I was given a free rein to do what I wanted and it occurred to me that they sounded like a band.
+I asked permission to repackage some of them into album form.
+The tracks have been, where necessary, edited, overdubbed and compiled to make them more easily listenable and then remastered.
+So this CD was actually an accident, but I hope, a happy one!"